Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 (_valid starting with QMS patch version  b9235da (18.11.2016)_)

-The user can select a range of a track, that is a sequence of trackpoints of the track, for further handling in several ways:
+The user can select in several ways a range of a track, that is a sequence of trackpoints of the track, for further handling:

 * __Using a map window:__

      * Display the track in a map window.
      * Click with the left mouse button on the track and release the mouse button.
-A bubble box pops-up.
-Choose the "_Select a range of points_" icon in this bubble box.
+       An info box pops up.
+Choose the "_Select a range of points_" icon in this info box.
 The mouse cursor changes to the range selection icon.
      * Click with the left mouse button at the location of the start of the range to be selected in the track and release the mouse button.
+The clicked point is shown as a circle with red center.
-     * Move the mouse to the location of the end of the range to be selected and click with the left mouse button.
+     * Move the mouse to the location of the end of the range to be selected.
+     * Click with the left mouse button at the end of the range.

 ![Track range selection](images/DocFaq/RangeSelection.png "Track range selection")

-* __Using graphs in an edit window:__
+* __Using a graph in an edit window:__

     * Click with the left mouse button at the location of the start of the range to be selected in one of the track graphs and